 Are there any entry requirements for the courses?No. Once you are over seventeen, you can participate in our courses.
 There are no qualifications required except that you are interested in learning or improving your Irish.
 People of all ages and language levels participate; this ensures a good learning dynamic and environment with everyone helping each other as a team.

-What types of people attend Oideas Gael Courses?Over 1,800 people participated in our 2019 courses.
+What types of people attend Oideas Gael Courses?Over 2,000 people participated in our 2024 courses.
 More than 50% came from Ireland and the rest were from thirty different countries.
 People come from all social backgrounds, young and old, and may or may not be Irish or even have ancestral connections.

 Can I register for more than one course in any one week?No. Most of the courses involve day-long participation in a chosen course.

 How many in each class level?We work on a ratio of one teacher to fifteen learners.
 There are always at least three levels for up to 45 students.
 For every 15 extra participants, there will be an extra level.
-We could have up to six various levels in some courses.
+We could have up to eight various levels in some courses.

 May I stay for more than one week?Of course!
 Many participants register for two or more weeks.
 Some may do an Irish course for two weeks and follow with an activity course such as walking or flute or vice-versa.
 If you are doing Irish for more than one week, it is usually possible to advance a level each subsequent week.
 This, of course, depends on your own progress and aptitude.
 Some, especially those beginning or returning to the language, decide to do the same level again for further reinforcement.
 We do advise those planning to do Irish for more than four weeks, to take a break after the third week and possibly do another activity.
 The courses are intensive and demanding—but again it does depend on your personal stamina and determination.